opencord/cord/docs/release-notes/shared-delusion.md

 The Shared-Delusion release completes a major refactoring of CORD, with the goal of improving the developer experience.
-A full listing of Epics and Stories completed for Shared-Delusion (pulled from Jira) are available [here](sd-jira.md), with the highlights summarized below.
+A full listing of Epics and Stories completed for Shared-Delusion (pulled from Jira) is available [here](sd-jira.md), with the highlights summarized below.

 #### XOS Modeling Framework